mever-team/FairBench/docs/topics/modelcards.md

 Notice that some stamps have numeric values.
-Although each value is an `Explainable` object under the hood, they very too different data, and it is recommended to avoid mass-explanations.
+Although each value is an `Explainable` object under the hood, they contain too different data, and it is recommended to avoid mass-explanations.

 Instead, export stamps to model cards (see below)